 ANDROID - Settings > Battery > Battery Optimization or Adaptive Battery > Find the Planable app and press Don't optimize

 When an app is in a "Force Stopped" state push notifications will not be received.
 An app can be placed in this state in the following ways.

-- Swiping away your app from the recent apps on list on a Xiaomi device.
+Swiping away your app from the recent apps on the list on a Xiaomi device.

-Automatically on some devices due to custom Android tweaks done by manufactures.
+Automatically on some devices due to custom Android tweaks done by manufacturers.
 Steps below on disabling this per device

 Step 1: Settings --> Advanced Settings or Power Saving --> Battery Manager or Protected Apps --> select the Planable app to protect it.

 Step 2: Settings --> Apps or Notification Manager --> Advanced or Notify for your app --> Ignore Battery Optimizations, select the app and ignore it.

 Step 3: Settings --> Notification Panel & Status Bar --> Notification Center, select the app, then activate "Allow Notifications" and also "Priority Display".
 Full Instructions.

 Pre-EMUI 5.0 / Android 7 - Go to Settings > "Protected apps", check the Planable.
 Full Instructions